enhance-dev/enhance.dev/app/docs/md/learn/practices/types.md

 ## Usage Examples

-If your editor supports autocomplete and error detection (like [VS Code's Intellisense](https://code.visualstudio.com/docs/editor/intellisense)) via commented types, you can indicate that a function adheres to a certain type.
+If your editor supports auto-complete and error detection (like [VS Code's Intellisense](https://code.visualstudio.com/docs/editor/intellisense)) via commented types, you can indicate that a function adheres to a certain type.

 ### Custom Element

-Use the `EnhanceElemFn` type when definiting [custom elements](/docs/learn/starter-project/elements) in /app/elements/.
+Use the `EnhanceElemFn` type when defining [custom elements](/docs/learn/starter-project/elements) in /app/elements/.
 This will provide hinting for the argument passed to your function, including the `html` function and `state` object.

 <doc-code filename="app/elements/todo-item.mjs" highlight="1:3-add" callout="6-state,11-html">